 Reset your WordPress password via email

-If you don’t remember your WordPress admin password, you could just reset it via email from the WordPress dashboard login page using the next steps:
+If you cannot remember your WordPress admin password, you can reset it via email from the WordPress dashboard login page using the next steps:

-- Press “Lost your password?” at the bottom.
+- Click ‘Lost your password?’ at the bottom.

 - Login to cPanel.

-- Below the databases area, press on phpMyAdmin.
+- Below the databases area, click on ‘phpMyAdmin’.

-- Press on the name of your WordPress database.
+- Click on the name of your WordPress database.

 Changing your WordPress password via FTP

-In case you’re with out access to your WordPress database, you could just reset your password with FTP.
+In case you do not have access to your WordPress database, you could just reset your password with FTP.

-- On the second line, right after the first <?php line append the following:
+- On the second line, right after the first ‘<?php’ line append the following below.

-In our example, we’ll be setting a password to password, then we’ll update it for the user admin, if your admin user happens to have a different username, you’ll want to ensure to be using that.
+In our example, we will be setting a password to password, then we will update it for the user admin.
+If your admin user happens to have a different username, you will want to ensure to be using that.

-- Upload this edited functions.php file back to your /themes folder on the server.
+- Upload the edited ‘functions.php’ file back to your ‘/themes’ folder on the server.

-- Login to your WordPress dashboard with the new temporary password you’ve just set.
+- Login to your WordPress dashboard with the new temporary password you have just set.

-- Since you’ve successfully reset your password, you may delete the line wp_set_password from the local functions.php file, then re-upload it.
-So that WordPress won’t reset the password each time the admin dashboard is accessed going forward.
+- Since you have successfully reset your password, you may now delete the line ‘wp_set_password’ from the local ‘functions.php’ file and re-upload it.
+This is so that WordPress will not reset the password each time the admin dashboard is accessed going forward.

 Using the Emergency Password Reset Script

-In case the solutions above didn’t work for you, then you could try using the Emergency Password Reset Script.
-This isn’t a plugin, it’s a PHP script.
+In case the solutions above did not work for you, you can try using the Emergency Password Reset Script.
+This is not a plugin, it is a PHP script.